 The problem with collagen you get from bone broth is that it’s a large molecule.
 Collagen is a triple helix (think DNA, but with an additional twisty strand) that has a bunch of amino acids (the building blocks of protein).
 Your body can break it down, but it takes time and works best with a great digestive system (good stomach acid, digestive enzymes, etc)—which you may or may not have.

 So the best way to get the benefits of collagen is to find a product with hydrolyzed collagen (AKA collagen peptides).
 If you noticed in the 3 studies cited earlier, they all used collagen peptides.

-If you’re looking at labels online or in the grocery store, it’s important to understand there is no real difference between hydrolyzed collagen (or collagen hydrolysate) and collagen peptides.
+If you’re looking at labels online or in the shopping center, it’s important to understand there is no real difference between hydrolyzed collagen (or collagen hydrolysate) and collagen peptides.
 They’re just different names for the same thing.

 Seeing any of these three names is your first hint at finding a highly absorbable collagen.

 Collagen peptides are collagen that’s gone through hydrolysis to essentially pre-digest it for you.
 The result is your body is better able to put these peptides to use and can absorb them quicker than collagen.
 The reason you’re able to do this is because the size of the molecules is smaller.

 Back to the grocery store (or the internet, if you prefer shopping from your computer)…